visionof2030-pixel/Mixquestion1/README.md

                     font: fontBold,
                 });

-                page3.drawText('4.Read the passage then choose I for true And F for False :', {
+                page3.drawText('4.Read the passage then choose T for true And F for False :', {
                     x: 50,
                     y: 780,
                     size: 12,